 As dieters approach their weight maintenance phase, they can replace the shakes or bars with two additional “sensible meals;” however, Slim-Fast provides little instruction on transitioning from portion-controlled products back to regular foods, an omission which is likely to leave dieters struggling to maintain their weight-loss or relying on Slim-Fast products indefinitely.

-Concerns: The shakes are about $1.40 and the meal replacement bars about $1.
+Concerns: The shakes are about $1.75 and the meal replacement bars and bakery items cost about $1 to $2 each.
 The biggest drawback is that dieters may not receive comprehensive information about nutrition, which means that as they transition back to regular foods, which they are likely to do eventually, weight gain may be inevitable.
 Also, the recommended calorie level may be too low for some dieters.

 Evaluate Your Choices

-If you are in the market for a commercial weight-loss program, you will find that you are faced with hundreds of choices, many with claims sounding too good to be true.
-It is important when choosing a commercial program to evaluate them based on what will work for you.
-As a wise dieter once said, “The best diet is one you can stick with.”
+There are hundreds of weight-loss programs to choose from and many have fantastic sounding claims.
+Chances are, those claims are too good to be true.
+When choosing a commercial weight-loss program, be sure to evaluate them based on what will work best for you.
+A good piece of advice to follow is, “The best diet is one you can stick with.”

-- Does not make certain foods “bad” or “illegal”
+• Does not label certain foods “bad” or “illegal”